 If you can avoid it, it's advisable not to travel domestically during the week around May 1st.
 According to 2004 statistics, 90 million tourists were expected to travel; in 2006, China’s main tourist destinations saw a 17% increase in visitors.
 Four million tourists traveled to Shanghai alone.

-- Xishuangbanna - My kids and I traveled to Xishuangbanna in Yunnan Province over the May holiday in 2015.
-This region of central-southern Yunnan is tropical and lush - totally different from Shanghai.
-We relished in the greenery and vegetation and my kids loved exploring the gardens at Yourantai outside Jinghong as well as the sky walk at Wang Tian Shu.
-We did not find the area or places we visited particularly crowded at the time we went but we were careful to avoid areas popular with domestic tourists.
+- Xishuangbanna - This region of central-southern Yunnan is tropical and lush. totally different from Shanghai.
+You can relish in the greenery and vegetation and explore the gardens at Yourantai outside Jinghong as well as the skywalk at Wang Tian Shu.

-- Wuyishan - this is another great area to explore in spring.
-We actually visited Wuyishan in April of 2014 but I think waiting a few weeks for better weather (e.g. over the May holiday) would be great.
+- Wuyishan - This is another great area to explore in spring.
 The nature in this famous for tea region in Fujian Province is beautiful and there are many mountain and scenic areas to explore.

 - Lhasa & the Tibetan Autonomous Region - May is when travel season in Tibet really opens up but it's still not so overly popular that you'll be fighting tourist hoards.